urmybestfriend/react-shop/README.md

 ### About
 * Project represents internet shop.
 It can easy help people to understand above mentioned technologies.
-Or just use it as boilerplate in their projects
+Or just use it as boilerplate in their projects.

 **_Open for PRs_** :+1: